ktsn/calendar-set/README.md

 ### DateRangeCalendar

-Similar to DateCalendar but can be selected range of two date.
+Similar to DateCalendar but can be selected range of two dates.

 #### Data